marcelodiiorio/advance-scenarios/policies/saml-relying-party/readme.md

-# Configure SAML Relaying party application
+# Configure SAML Relying party application

 This document will walk you through adding a SAML-based Relying party to Azure AD B2C.